vejalingo/React-ReactNative-Design-Patterns/compound-components-pattern/readme.md

 -   Use React API to transform some of the components

 Think of compound components like the `<select>` and `<option>` elements in HTML.
-Apart they don’t do too much, but together they allow you to create the complete experience.
+If these components are apart they don’t do too much, However if they are together, they allow you to create the complete experience.
 > Kent C. Dodds

 ```html